PGL50/School_District_Analysis/README.md

 ## School District Analysis Report
 ` `
 ### The purpose of this report is to address concerns about reading and math scores within the district at Thomas High School.
 The scores of the ninth graders are of concern.
-The analyses in the report will be based on a comparison of the Module 4 full district results compared to an analysis run on a subset of the data with 9th grade scores removed.
+The analyses in the report will be based on a comparison of the Module 4 full district results compared to an analysis run on an updated data set with the average.
 ` `
 ## School District Results - updated